Andy Thayer: Gay Liberation Network

 Thayer founded the Gay Liberation Network in September 1998 under the original name "Chicago Anti-Bashing Network" which was changed to the Gay Liberation Network in 2004.
 The group is one of the largest and most-active LGBTQ direct-action groups in the area of Chicago.

 Anti-war activism

-Thayer organized heavily against the Iraq War and the use of drones.
-In 2003, Thayer was an organizer of the March 2003 Iraq protest and march that ended up with the arrests of 500-700 people on Lake Shore drive.
-Thayer was among those arrested.
+Thayer organized protests against the Iraq War.

 On March 18, 2006, Thayer organized another march against the Iraq war down Michigan Avenue.
 Despite having permits, Thayer was directed by police to have the march earlier; Thayer refused to change the time, and started the march at 7pm, the original time he planned for and had on the permit.

-In 2012, Thayer was one of the lead organizers of the NATO protests in Chicago.
-Thayer commented that the march was more than against the wars that NATO causes, but the use of taxpayer money for war that could be used elsewhere such as healthcare and education.
-He stated that "NATO has an indirect effect on the life and death issues of many people; take for example, health care, where millions go without, but when aligned with NATO the effect is devastating."

 March 20th, 2003 demonstration and arrest

 On March 20, 2003, Thayer as one of the leaders of the Chicago Coalition Against War & Racism held a demonstration against the Iraq War that drew an estimated 10,000 – 15,000 people.
 Thayer was among those who were arrested.

-The demonstration led to the arrest of anywhere from 500-700 people on Lake Shore Drive.
+The demonstration led to the arrest of anywhere from 500 to 700 people on Lake Shore Drive.
 Some of whom were demonstrators others who may have been bystanders.